-There aren’t flower fields everywhere in The Netherlands during this season yet we did pass quite a few during our Emerald Waterways river cruise journey to Keukenhof.
+There aren't flower fields everywhere in The Netherlands during tulip season, yet we did pass quite a few during the land/bus portions of our Emerald Waterways river cruise journey to Keukenhof.
 And there happen to be fabulous ones at Keukenhof right near their windmill.

-For 2022, the theme at Keukenhof Gardens is “Flower Classics.”
-Flowers are an integral part of our lives, whether we notice or not.
-They’re in our home gardens of course, but also in patterns, architecture, and urban design.
-This concept will be integrated into the displays for 2022.
+If you're curious about past themes, the Keukenhof Gardens theme in 2022 was “Flower Classics.”
+As flowers are an integral part of our lives – whether we notice or not – in our home gardens, of course, but also in patterns, architecture, and urban design, the concept was integrated into the 2022 displays.

 There was a really cute “Flower Power” theme when we visited in 2019.
-(2020’s theme was “World of Color” even though it ended up being presented virtually, online.)
+(2020's theme was “World of Color,” even though it ended up being presented online, virtually.)

-Flower mosaics are always created in accordance with the theme in certain areas, including planting designs and themed food stations.
-At one area an old Volkswagen Van was repurposed as a burger station when we visited.
+Flower mosaics are always created in certain areas regardless, including planting designs and incorporation into food stations.
+For example, one area of the gardens had an old Volkswagen Van that was repurposed as a burger station when we visited.

 There are plenty of food options at several spots around the gardens.
 There was also plenty of places around the property to purchase coffee, hot chocolate, poffertjes, ice cream, and more.

-You’re probably wondering if you can purchase tulip bulbs at Keukenhof Gardens: of course you can!
-They’ll even ship them back to home if you like.
-(Don’t forget you cannot bring plants from abroad back into the United States through the airport!)
+You're probably wondering if you can purchase tulip bulbs at Keukenhof Gardens: of course, you can!
+They'll even ship them back home if you like.
+(Don't forget you cannot bring plants from abroad back into the United States through the airport!)